 Before you can process a transaction with a network token, you must first fetch a cryptogram for that token.
 A cryptogram is an issuer-generated value for the transaction you’re processing, and is a key mechanism to the additional trust issuing banks give network tokens.

-You can test this using the API on POST: /transact
+Using our Toucan test values, you can test this using the API on POST: /transact

 Keep in Mind